NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

         *   `validation/`: Placeholder validator traits and factory traits, concrete validator structs (`ProposalValidator`, etc.) and factory implementations.
     *   Addressed RLP encoding/decoding using `alloy-rlp` derives and manual implementations where necessary.
     *   Implemented ECDSA signature creation and recovery logic.
     *   **Current State:** The `neura_qbft_core` crate compiles successfully without errors or warnings.
 All core message types and payloads have RLP serialization/deserialization unit tests.
 Key functionalities like `SignedData` and `MessageFactory` also have initial unit tests.
+The validation module structure (validators, factories) has been refactored and placeholder implementations are in place.

 **Date: 2024-05-16 - Addressing Build Warnings and Refining State Machine**
     *   **Build Status:** The `neura_qbft_core` crate compiles with several `dead_code` warnings in `qbft_round.rs`, `qbft_block_height_manager.rs`, and `qbft_controller.rs`.